yehia67/documentation/iri/0.1/how-to-guides/run-an-iri-node-on-linux.md

 ### Configure a Devnet node

-If you want to run a Devnet node, you must set the `TESTNET` configuration option to `true`, and connect to other Devnet nodes.
+If you want to run a Devnet node, you must set the `TESTNET` configuration option to `true`, and add other Devnet nodes to the [`NEIGHBORS`](../references/iri-configuration-options.md#neighbors) configuration parameter.

-The following Devnet nodes have autopeering enabled, so they will automatically add you as neighbors:
+The following Devnet nodes have auto-peering enabled, so they will automatically add you as neighbors:

 * udp://p101.testnet.iota.cafe:14666